saravanan12153/course-notes/week4/day4/assignment/README.md

 4. Change our posts so that they can also have a specific image (and method) associated with each object (ala. post.image == "whatever.jpg").
 Use that to manage the images that should in the views.

-5. Have the posts at the bottom be ordered by created_at (Most recent on the left, to oldest on the right)
+5. Have the posts at the bottom be ordered by created_at (Most recent on the left, to oldest on the right).
+This list _shouldn't_ include the post being displayed in the main area (on the front, the most recent post shouldn't be there.
+On Post show pages, the post being shown shouldn't be there)

 ## Nightmare Mode